 The Company's principal business is the development, manufacture and marketing of memory modules which can be added to various enterprise servers and workstations to upgrade or expand the capabilities of such systems.
 When vendors produce computer systems adhering to open system industry standards, the development effort for the Company and other independent memory manufacturers is straightforward and allows for the use of many standard components.
 In 2012, the Company marketed its XcelaSAN ("XcelaSAN") product line.
 The Company made significant investments in research and development in XcelaSAN.
-The product was released for sale in the third quarter of fiscal year 2012, however, the Company has not been able to establish a customer base for this product.
+The product was released for sale in the third quarter of the fiscal year ended April 30, 2012, however, the Company has not been able to establish a customer base for this product.